pmontu/pmontu.github.io.bak2/about.md

 - Attention and Focus Training Game for a research scholar using ruby and gosu-gem
 - Double Player Quiz app using node and socket.io and Angular Js
 - Form Builder using DRF, React JS and heroku
-- Stock and News Dashboard using React Js
+- Display Stock & News World Trends using React Js

 ## Education